9ae/bagel/femmenoir/draft3-outline.md

 Elanor is picking up stuff in the living room.
 She picks up Ken’s clothes, rolls her eyes.
 She notices she hasn’t seen it before, and it does not smell like him, but distinctly feminine perfume.
+Freezes, all that has happened has flashed before her eyes.

+Ken comes into the living room, “what…”

+Elanor turns to him, holding up the shirt.
+“What’s this?”

+Ken: it’s not what you think

+They get into a fight.
+Ken thinks she is paranoid.
+Elanor explains given his history she had every reason to be.

+Ken: but nothing happened last time!

+Elanor clearly thinks otherwise

 <u>Exit</u>

+Ken: you’ll never forgive me will you?

+Elanor: walks away

 ### D. Ken asks Diane out